Sunday School Lesson: An Angel Appears to Mary

 ——————————————————————————————————–

-Your assignment is to shake hands with three people and say, “It’s a special day, and you’re a special person.”
+Your assignment is to shake hands with two, or three, or more people and say, “It’s a special day, and you’re a special person.”
 When you’ve completed your task, take the loop from your envelope and give it to your teacher.

 Congratulations on taking this risk!